airbus-cert/skyblue.team/content/posts/flareon9.md

 ![](/images/flareon9/3/8.png)

 It copied *"gimme flag pls?"* in `this + 92`.
-So we tried to enter the text and press the right keys:
+So we tried to enter this question in the box, and pressed the right arrow key combination:

 ![](/images/flareon9/3/9.png)